JoshuaWise/jellypromise/README.md

  - rejected, the descriptor will be `{ state: 'rejected', reason: <rejectionReason> }`

 Non-promise values in the `iterable` are treated like already-fulfilled promises.

-### *static* Promise.iterate(*iterable*, *callback*) -> *promise*

-Asynchronously iterates through each value in `iterable`, in order, and invokes the `callback` function for each value.
-If `iterable` yields a promise, that promise's fulfillment value will be awaited before being passed to `callback` for that iteration.
-If `callback` returns a promise, the next iteration will be delayed until that promise is fulfilled.

-This function returns a promise that will be fulfilled when `iterable` is done producing values.
-Its fulfillment value will always be `undefined`.

-If any promises yielded by `iterable` are rejected, or if `callback` throws, or if `callback` returns a rejected promise, then the returned promise will be rejected and iteration is stopped.

-This function allows you to potentially iterate indefinitely (if `iterable` never stops producing values).
-As long as each iteration involves an asynchronous operation, the program will never be blocked by infinite iteration.

 ### *static* Promise.isPromise(*value*) -> *boolean*